fanbu1995/fanbu1995.github.io/research.md

 - With applications in group conversations between online users or individuals in real-life settings, eg. [Reddit](https://www.reddit.com/) forum comment data, and transcription of the movie [12 Angry Men](https://en.wikipedia.org/wiki/12_Angry_Men_(1957_film)).
 - [arXiv preprint](https://arxiv.org/abs/1809.03648)

+### Collaboration/Consulting Work Since 2017

+#### Identifying Immune Correlates for HIV Viral Rebound of Infant Rhesus Macaques

+- Ongoing experimental data analysis in collaboration with Duke Center for AIDS Research (CFAR), in collaboration with the project PI Dr. Sallie Permar, and quantitative PIs Drs.
+Cliburn Chan and Janice McCarthy.
+- Using survival analysis and sparse regression methods to identify meaningful immunological predictors for time to HIV viral rebound.

+#### Historical Tone Change from Middle Chinese to Modern Beijing Mandarin: Usage-based Phonology and Modeling

+- Ongoing work with Haowen Zhang and Maria Giavazzi, Ecole Normale Sup´erieure de Paris.
+- Using statistical machine learning methods to identify phonetic features related to the tone change of "_ru_" characters (“入声字”) in Beijing Mandarin, and developing dynamical models for the tone change process based on usage-based phonology theory.

 ### Undergraduate Research